A SHORT HISTORY OF FRANCE

 At first Napoleon was made 'First Consul'.
-There were two other consuls but Napoleon had the real power.
+There were two other consuls but Napoleon had real power.
 The new constitution was accepted by the people in a referendum.
-At first Napoleon was made a consul for 10 years but in 1802 in another referendum the people voted that he should be made consul for life.
-Then in 1804 Napoleon crowned himself emperor.
+At first, Napoleon was made a consul for 10 years but in 1802 in another referendum, the people voted that he should be made consul for life.
+Then in 1804, Napoleon crowned himself emperor.

 Napoleon kept some of the achievements of the French Revolution.
 Equality before the law was preserved and careers were open to anyone of talent and ability.
 There was no return to a privileged nobility.

 On the other hand Napoleon introduced censorship of the press and even imprisonment without trial.
-Napoleon also appointed prefects to run the departments and he created a strong, centralised bureaucracy.
+Napoleon also appointed prefects to run the departments and he created a strong, centralized bureaucracy.

 However in 1804 Russia, Austria and Britain formed a third coalition but Austria was crushed at Austerlitz in 1805.
 Prussia joined the war against France in 1806 but was crushed at Jena the same year.

 Napoleon was replaced by Louis XVII's brother Louis XVIII.
 (Louis XVI's son died in 1795 but royalists insisted he became Louis XVII after his father's death in 1793).
-However Louis XVIII realised he could not turn the clock back completely so he allowed France a constitution.
+However, Louis XVIII realized he could not turn the clock back completely so he allowed France a constitution.

 However the French were afraid of creating a republic because the other European powers would have been hostile and might have taken military action.

 At home the industrial revolution began to change France.
-However industrialisation was slower than in other countries like Britain and Germany and France remained a mainly agricultural country.
-Nevertheless by 1848 there were a considerable number of urban workers in certain cities.
+However, industrialization was slower than in other countries like Britain and Germany and France remained a mainly agricultural country.
+Nevertheless, by 1848, there were a considerable number of urban workers in certain cities.
 They lived and worked in dreadful conditions and in the mid-19th century they were influenced by socialists thinkers.